Michael Dowling (scholar): Background

 Prof. Dr. Michael Dowling was named to the Professorship for Innovation and Technology Management at the University of Regensburg effective July 1, 1996.
 Previously he had been an Assistant Professor and Associate Professor with tenure at the University of Georgia, USA.
 Prof. Dowling was born in 1958 in New York, USA.
 He is the younger brother of physicist Jonathan Dowling.
 He graduated from Clear Lake High School in Houston, Texas as Salutatorian of the Class of 1976.
 He then studied at the University of Texas in Austin (Bachelor of Arts in Chemistry with High Honors), Harvard University (Master of Science in Management and Public Policy) and University of Texas at Austin (Doctor of Philosophy in Business Administration).
-As an exchange student he also spent two years at the University of München.
+As an exchange student he also spent two years at LMU Munich.
 He has worked at the International Institute for Applied Systems Analysis in Laxenburg, Austria and for McKinsey & Company in Düsseldorf Germany.

 He is the Founder and Director of the “Honors” Elite master's degrees Program in Business, Economics and Information Systems in the Faculty of Business and Economics at the University of Regensburg, which is a member of the Elite Network of Bavaria.

-He was Co-Director of the Exist-High Technology Entrepreneurship Post Graduate Program funded by the German Federal Ministry of Education and Research from 2000-2006.
+He was Co-Director of the Exist-High Technology Entrepreneurship Post Graduate Program funded by the German Federal Ministry of Education and Research from 2000 to 2006.
 He was also on the Advisory Board of the Hans Lindner Institute, a private foundation that supports small business and entrepreneurship activities in Eastern Bavaria.